[Top] [Contents] [Index] [ ? ]

 1. device: opens the domoDevice description and gives general informations about the device as follow:

-All this fields are optional except for the id, URL and tech because they permit to identify and use the device.
+All this fields are optional except for the id, URL and tech attributes because they permit to identify and use the device.

 2. service: describes a service offered of the domoDevice.
 This information is used to create a domoMessage and to converting it to a techMessage.
 For each domoDevice there can be more than one service tags.
 Tags for this are: